-Find the Right Theme for Your Shopify Store
+Find the right theme for your Shopify Store

 To do so, go to the Online Store tab on the left-hand navigation menu of your admin panel.
 From there, you can see, edit and replace your current theme.
 Visit the Theme Store or explore free themes if you would like to change it.

-When browsing through available themes, there are a few things to keep in mind.
+When browsing through available themes, there’s a few things to keep in mind.
 Theme prices vary significantly – from free themes to prices up to several hundred pounds.
 Consider your budget and what you want from a good theme.
 Use the filters on top of the page to show relevant themes for your industry.

-If you’ve found the right theme for your Shopify store, simply click ‘Install theme’ and then ‘Publish as my store’s theme’ if you want to use it immediately.
+If you’ve found the right theme for your Shopify store, click ‘Install theme’ and then ‘Publish as my store’s theme’ if you want to use it immediately.

-You will then be re-directed to your Shopify admin, from where you can customise the theme to be the ideal fit for YOUR Shopify store.
+You will then be re-directed to your Shopify admin, from where you can customise the theme to be the ideal fit for your Shopify store.

 Go to the store editor to start customising your store.

-Customise Your Shopify Store
+Customise your Shopify Store front

 The store editor is the perfect place to embrace your creativity.
 Without the need for any coding skills, you can easily build the Shopify store of your dreams.
 The editor is very intuitive and user-friendly.